awsdocs/aws-codedeploy-user-guide/doc_source/monitoring-sns-event-notifications-edit-trigger.md

 If your notification requirements change, you can modify your trigger rather than create a new one\.

-## Modify a CodeDeploy Trigger \(Console\)<a name="monitoring-sns-event-notifications-edit-trigger-console"></a>

-1. Sign in to the AWS Management Console and open the CodeDeploy console at [https://console\.aws\.amazon\.com/codedeploy](https://console.aws.amazon.com/codedeploy)\.
-**Note**
-Sign in with the same account or IAM user information that you used in [Getting Started with CodeDeploy](getting-started-codedeploy.md)\.

-1. On the **Applications** page, choose the name of the application associated with the deployment group where you will modify a trigger\.

-1. On the **Application details** page, choose the arrow next to the deployment group where you will edit a trigger\.

-1. In the **Triggers** area, locate the name of the trigger you want to modify, and then choose the pencil icon at the end of its row\.

-1. Update the trigger name, selected events, or Amazon SNS topic, and then choose **Save**\.

 ## Modify a CodeDeploy Trigger \(CLI\)<a name="monitoring-sns-event-notifications-edit-trigger-cli"></a>

  To use the AWS CLI to change trigger details for CodeDeploy events when you update a deployment group, create a JSON file to define changes to the deployment group's properties, and then run the [update\-deployment\-group](https://docs.aws.amazon.com/cli/latest/reference/deploy/update-deployment-group.html) command with the `--cli-input-json` option\.